finnishmiko/Cheat_Sheets/Wordpress.md

 | `archive-customer.php` | `/customer`                       | List of Customer posts of some type, if specified                                            |
 | `comments.php`         | `/*`                              | Blog post commenting part                                                                    |

-## Create static HTML pages to show how the site should look like

-- `index.html` for front page
-- `customer.html` for customer page
-- `customer_story.html` for customer posts
-- `product.html` for product page
-- `blog.html` for blog page
-- `blog_post.html` for blog post
-- `style.css`
-- etc.
-- Include
-  - Bootstrap
-  - Font Awesome icons
-  - etc.

 ## Start Wordpress Theme development from scratch